TosbackCgusBridge-Bot/CGUs-versions/Myoffers/Privacy Policy.md

 MyOffers uses cookies whenever you visit or login to MyOffers.
 MyOffers stores your unique numbers, and creation and expiree dates on your hard disk.
 This cookie allows you to move from page to page at the site without having to Login in again on each page.
 MyOffers uses session and cache cookies to store data on our server that are individually identifiable these session cookies are deleted from your device when your browser is closed.

 MyOffers also uses cookies to improve the login experience.
-For example, MyOffers may store your login details in a cookie that will remain on your device after you close your browser without logging out.
+For example, MyOffers may store your login details in a cookie that will remain on your device after you log out.
 This cookie allows you to be automatically logged in the next time you visit MyOffers.
-If you are using a public device or do not otherwise want this information to be stored, you should logout, and this cookie will not be used.
+If you are using a public device or do not otherwise want this information to be stored, you can un-check the "remember me" tick box when you log-in, and this cookie will not be used.

 The sites or services you visited may store their own cookies on your device.
 MyOffers recommends that you read each site's privacy statement to understand their policies and practices regarding the use of cookies.
 You have the ability to accept or decline cookies using the settings on your browser.
 Information for disabling cookies for the following browsers can be found below.